 This “full-blood” 100% Japanese Wagyu beef is coveted by renowned chefs in 5-star restaurants and carries an A5 rating.
 This is well beyond our USDA Prime label, with intense marbling.
 You certainly won’t find this in a local market!
-For that truly special dinner party bring out THE BEST and serve your guests petite filets, or roast and carve tableside.
+For that truly special dinner party bring out THE BEST and serve your guest petite filets, or roast and carve tableside.
 Available certificate of authenticity tracing lineage three generations.
-Each tenderloin averages 8 to 9 lbs (actual price will be determined from weight of tenderloin).
+Each tenderloin averages 8 to 9 lbs (actual price will be determined from the weight of tenderloin @ $129/lb).

 This is prized "full-blood" Wagyu--meaning it is 100% Wagyu bloodline from Japan.
 This Wagyu is raised by a respected rancher in the prefecture of Miyazaki, Japan, who takes great care in raising these spectacular cattle.
 In the tradition of Japanese Kobe guidelines these cattle are raised with special diets and free of chemicals, hormones and the likes.
 They don't need it!
 The Wagyu breed is known for its strong, healthy and fertile characteristics, along with spectacular intramuscular marbling which produces tender and flavorful meat.
 These are a slow-growing breed and this 100% pure blood takes longer to mature and is larger than a cross-breed.
 Shipped FRESH not frozen for an incomparable meal.